KrystofSlama/Wordle-Classic/README.md

 # 🎮 Wordle Classic!

-Some part of the game was deleted here after downloading you will need to edit some part mainly in optionsView to make it work.
+Some part of the game was deleted here -> after cloning you will need to edit some part, mainly in optionsView to make it work.

 ## 🧩 What is Wordle Classic?